- Clinical science

 - Apraxia: difficulty performing targeted, voluntary movements despite intact motor function

 - Agnosia: Impairment of recognition of sensory stimulus (most commonly visual)

 - Anosognosia: inability to recognize one's own neurologic impairment

-- Pure alexia: form of visual agnosia with severe reading problems, as a result of interrupted connections between the visual cortex and language‑related areas.
+- Alexia: form of visual agnosia with severe reading problems, as a result of interrupted connections between the visual cortex and language‑related areas.
 Subtypes include pure alexia without agraphia, alexia with agraphia, and aphasic alexia.

 - Acalculia: inability to perform simple calculations (parietal lobe lesion)

 For information on disorders of the cranial nerves, see .